 The need for security in all things technology is well-known and paramount.
-That includes the demand for the highest securitystandards in software development as well.
-For companies and developers there is good news, as OWASP, NIST and the Common Weakness Enumeration standards provide just those kind of guidelines and safeguards.
+That includes the demand for the highest security standards in software development as well.
+For companies and developers, there is good news, as there are numerous security standards out there providing just those kind of guidelines and safeguards.

 “…63 percent of internally developed applications are out of compliance with OWASP Top 10 standards when initially assessed for security.”

 That translates into a potentially great number of vulnerabilities for many different software packages and programs.

 This is no small issue and the consequences of not having software assurances can be expensive.
 The reputations and possible livelihoods of businesses, developers, consumers, and many others can be hurt as a result of vulnerable software.
 It is one of the primary reasons why companies value and seek software providers that afford them assurance.